twentyOne2x/attnmarkets-docs/docs/introduction/who-attn-is-for.md

 ## 1. Apps, DAOs & builders

-“I run something with real users and fees.”
+“I run something with real users and revenues.”

 Examples:

 - DEXs, lending markets, infra protocols,
 - DAOs owning treasuries and products,
-- SaaS-like crypto apps charging usage fees.
+- SaaS-like crypto apps charging usage revenues.

 What you want:

 - non-dilutive funding,
 - better use of protocol income,
-- credible ways to show your fee stream is under control.
+- credible ways to show your revenue stream is under control.

 Your section:
 [For Apps, DAOs & Builders](../users/for-apps-daos-and-builders.md)